 Emergency police, fire and medical services for Burleigh County and the City of Bismarck are dispatched from a combined city-county 911 service center.
 To summon emergency assistance:

-• Dial 9-1-1
+Dial 9-1-1

-As soon as it is safe to do so, please report the emergency to campus security by dialing 255-3285 ext.
-1200.
+As soon as it is safe to do so, please report the emergency to safety & security department by dialing 221-1700.
 The hotlines below may also be helpful for specific emergency situations: